All SermonsDo You Know Where You're Going?

 "பூமிக்குரிய கூடாரமாகிய நம்முடைய வீடு அழிந்துபோனாலும், தேவனால் கட்டப்பட்ட கைவேலையல்லாத நித்திய வீடு பரலோகத்தில் நமக்கு உண்டென்று அறிந்திருக்கிறோம்." - 2 கொரிந்தியர் 5:1 (TAOVBSI)

 Jesus could answer both.
-He came from the Father; He was going to the Father — the steady line through His whole ministry.
-In John 14 He extends the same to His disciples: I go to prepare a place for you — not for the worthy or the strong, but for those who follow Him.
-Paul says it plainly: we know — oida — that we have an eternal house in heaven.
-A place not built by human hands, prepared for us by God Himself.
+He came from the Father; He was going to the Father - the steady line through His whole ministry.
+In John 14 He extends the same certainty to His disciples: I go to prepare a place for you - not for the worthy or the strong, but for those who follow Him.
+The "many mansions" of the Father's house are not a vague spiritual symbol.
+Paul says it just as plainly: we have a building from God, a house not made with hands, eternal in the heavens.
+That is where we are going.
+That is where Jesus has already gone, to prepare the place.

 "By faith Abraham obeyed when he was called to go out to the place which he would receive as an inheritance.
 And he went out, not knowing where he was going." - Hebrews 11:8 (NKJV)